 Delivering children’s services has become one of the biggest budgetary issues facing county local authorities over the last few years, with demand continually outstripping current funding levels.
-Consequently, many local authorities have overspent on their children’s services budgets over the last few years.
+In 2023, acute rises in demand, coupled with a ‘broken’ provider care market, meant that children’s services was the biggest contributor to many councils overspending their budgets.

-This is to ensure that no child falls through the gaps and those who need support get the very best.
-County authorities’ children’s services are regarded as amongst the best in the country, from family support to children in direct care.
+County authorities’ children’s services are regarded as amongst the best in the country, from family support to children in direct care, helping to ensure that no child falls through the gaps and those who need support get the very best.
 Additionally, they have a proven track record in disseminating and targeting support from the Supporting Families programme.

 However, the financial pressures facing counties has forced more of a focus on crisis care.
 The Councils Network has highlighted that that during the last decade preventative children’s services have experienced a disproportionate reduction in spend by councils as finances were squeezed during austerity, with county leaders acknowledging that this will simply store up problems for the future but with little room to make alternative choices.